ntodorovic96/genomics-mRNA-project/README.md

 # Results of DEG Analysis
 The pre-cleaning for genes that had at least ten reads across samples resulted in the identification of 6,072 potential gene candidates.
 ![TH-vTH+_pcaplot](https://github.com/user-attachments/assets/a82174d6-d051-4e7a-8a67-f4b7109a18d5)
 **Figure 1.
-Principle Component Analysis Plot for RNAseq read counts in Thiamine-present and Thiamine-absent biological samples.**
+Principle Component Analysis (PCA) Plot for RNAseq read counts in Thiamine-present and Thiamine-absent biological samples.** Reads from each sample were mapped to a _C.
+Albicans_ reference genome and counted using the HTseq python program.
+Genes with less than 10 reads were excluded from the analysis, and then separated into two principle components.

 Using these candidate genes and their expression levels, each biological replicate and treatment group was separated based on two principle components.
 Principle Component 1 (PC1) accounted for 88% of the observed variance, while Principle Component 2 (PC2) accounted for 9% of the observed variance, leaving only 3% of the variance unaccounted for on the PCA plot.